Learning Contrastive Representation for Semantic Correspondence: Experiments and Analysis

 To better understand how the pixel-level contrastive loss function regularizes the feature representation, we visualize the correspondences given by the affinity matrices on the training dataset.
 For example, let $I_0$ and $I_1$ denote source and target images, and $I'_0$ the patch image randomly cropped from $I_0$.
 Fig.~\ref{fig:vis-training} shows that the cycle constraint can help the cross-instance correspondence prediction of $I'_0$ onto $I_1$ by enforcing the correspondence predictions of $I'_0$ on $I_0$ to be the same as the ground truth.
 For example, the patch image $I'_0$ in the fourth row is cropped from the right part of a juice bottle.
 Interestingly, the correspondence prediction on $I_1$ (the second column) is also on the right side of a different bottle.
 We observe a similar phenomenon in the other rows.
 These results demonstrate that multi-level contrastive learning helps focus on the contextual semantic information and learn spatially aware pixel-level feature representations.

+Numerous image-level contrastive learning methods have been proposed for object recognition and related tasks in recent years.
+However, it has not been exploited for learning correspondences especially on the semantic level.
+We show that image-level contrastive learning facilitates object-centric attention, which in turn helps finding semantic correspondence.
+Our approach is in direct contrast to existing semantic correspondence methods that mainly use ImageNet pretrained models for feature extraction.

+Moreover, the proposed cross-instance pixel-level contrastive learning is specifically designed for semantic correspondence.
 Existing pixel-level contrastive learning approaches~\citep{Wang2020DenseCL,Pinheiro2020UnsupervisedLO,Jabri2020SpaceTimeCA} are direct extensions of image-level instance contrastive learning (e.g., MoCo~\citep{He2020MomentumCF}).
-As such, they compute contrastive losses between different views of the same instance, e.g., either via self-augmented images~\citep{Wang2020DenseCL,Pinheiro2020UnsupervisedLO} or from sequences of the same instance~\citep{Jabri2020SpaceTimeCA}.
-Different from the common contrastive learning approaches, the proposed cross-instance pixel contrastive learning method leverages different images of the same category via a cyclic framework.
-We note this is not a straightforward extension of the aforementioned approaches.
-We aim to learn category-level mid-level representations, which is a much more challenging task which has not been explored before.
+As such, they compute contrastive losses between different views of the same instance, e.g., either via self-augmented images~\citep{Wang2020DenseCL,Pinheiro2020UnsupervisedLO} or from sequences of the same instance~\citep{Jabri2020SpaceTimeCA,xie2021propagate}.
+Different from existing contrastive learning approaches, the proposed cross-instance pixel contrastive learning method leverages different images of the same category via cycle consistence.
+This is not a straightforward extension of the aforementioned approaches, especially when we do not leverage any pixel-level ground truth for constructing positive/negative sample as opposed to the scheme in \citep{kang2020pixel}.
+The proposed method aims to learn category-level mid-level representations, which is more challenging than the goals of existing approaches.

 We further compare our method with other baselines on the SPair-71k dataset~\citep{min2019spair}, which is a more challenging large-scale dataset.
 We use the self-supervised pretrained network from MoCo~\citep{He2020MomentumCF} as initialization for all methods.
-As shown in Table~\ref{tab:spair-comparison}, our method performs favorably against the DHPF~\citep{Min2020LearningTC} and SCOT~\citep{Liu2020SemanticCA} approaches.
+As shown in Table~\ref{tab:spair-comparison}, our method performs favorably against the HPF~\citep{Min2019HyperpixelFS}, DHPF~\citep{Min2020LearningTC} and SCOT~\citep{Liu2020SemanticCA} approaches.

+However, the results from the proposed self-supervised models are slightly worse than those by the supervised methods.
+To better understand the algorithmic performance, we use the self-supervised pretrained model as initialization and utilize some labeled image pairs with pixel correspondence ground truth for training.
+As shown in Table~\ref{tab:spair-comparison-semi}, leveraging pixel correspondence ground truth can improve model performance.